 It’s December, so it’s time to talk about Christmas—at least that’s what my kids tell me.
-And with Christmas Eve falling on a Sunday, we’ll have more discussion later about what services and activities churches are planning for this year.
 But for now, let’s talk about Facebook, Christmas, and your church.

 Facebook advertising is the most effective way of getting the word out about your church’s Christmas programming and services.
 Every church should be using Facebook in some way to promote their services to those in the community.
 Here are six essentials for doing so: